What Is ISO 14001 Certification?

 Annual surveillance audits

-Recertification at year three
+Recertification in year three

-Key Requirements of ISO 14001 Certification
+Core Requirements of ISO 14001 Certification

 Context of the Organization